 hours, withdrawal hours, incomplete hours, repeated hours and developmental hours.

-Attempted hours include all HCC and transfer hours in which the student has enrolled.
+Attempted hours include all Holmes CC and transfer hours in which the student has

-Earned hours include all HCC and transfer hours completed with a passing grade.
+enrolled.
+Earned hours include all HCC and transfer hours completed with a passing

 Example A: A student has attempted 42 credit hours and successfully completed 36 of those hours, dropped 3 hours and failed 3 hours.
 Their completion rate will be 36 hours earned divided by 42 hours attempted which equals 85.7% completion rate.
 Therefore, the student has then met the measurable progress component of this requirement.